 How long will I have to wait for a response?

-Our submission period is limited to January and February 2021.
-You should expect to hear from us no later than June 2021.
+Our submission period is limited to January of each year.
+You should expect to hear from us no later than the following June.

 What format should I use for submission?